Just one question: which of these options suits you best?

 Post-market surveillance

-It is generally known that, before placing a medical device on the market in Europe (from the 26th of May, 2021), it shall comply with requirements from the MDR.
+It is generally known that, before placing a medical device on the market in Europe, it has to comply with the applicable requirements in the MDR.

 What is post-market surveillance?